 The price of the camera and additional equipment is slightly lower than with the previous models on the list, so we could say that this Sony camera is affordable.

-As for the downsides, the fact that you cannot make the movies in-camera and that you’d have to use a Sony or any other software for this function doesn’t make this live streaming camera terrible, but it’s still a downside compared to the competitors.
+As for the downsides, the fact that you cannot make the movies in-camera and that you’d have to use a Sony or any other software for this function doesn’t make this live streaming camera terrible, but it’s still a downside.

 4. Sony a7 III